Skip to main content

 Pastelitos

-Sweet pastries often filled with quince paste or sweet potato paste and deep-fried, traditionally eaten during holidays.
+Deep-fried pastries filled with quince or sweet potato paste, usually made for patriotic holidays.

 vegetarianContains: Wheat